South Korean opposition leader Lee Jae-myung stabbed in Busan - UPI.com

 Lee Jae-myung, leader of the main opposition Democratic Party, lies down after he was stabbed by an assailant on the left side of his neck during a visit to the construction site of an airport on Gadeok Island off the southeastern port city of Busan on Tuesday/ Photo by Yonhap

 SEOUL, Jan.
-2 (UPI) -- Lee Jae-myung, the leader of South Korea's main opposition party, was stabbed in the neck during an appearance in Busan on Tuesday and taken to a hospital, local media reported.
+2 (UPI) -- Lee Jae-myung, the leader of South Korea's main opposition party, was stabbed in the neck during an appearance in Busan on Tuesday and airlifted to a hospital in Seoul, local media reported.

-Lee, head of the Democratic Party, was speaking to reporters when he was struck by an unidentified man after touring the construction site of a new airport in the southeastern port city.
+Lee, head of the Democratic Party, was speaking to reporters when he was suddenly struck by a man in his 60s after touring the construction site of a new airport in the southeastern port city.

-The suspect was pretending to be one of Lee's supporters and asked for an autograph before striking him on the left side with a knife-like weapon roughly 8-12 inches in length, Yonhap news agency reported, citing eyewitness accounts.
+The suspect was pretending to be one of Lee's supporters and asked for an autograph before stabbing him on the left side of the neck with a knife roughly seven inches in length, Yonhap news agency reported, citing police and eyewitness accounts.

-Videos shown on local news station YTN and social media showed the attack by a man wearing a blue paper crown with Lee's name on it.
+Videos on local news stations and social media showed the attack by a man wearing a blue paper crown with Lee's name on it.
 He was quickly subdued by police and supporters and arrested at the scene.

+Busan police later identified him as a 66-year-old man with the surname Kim.
+Authorities plan to charge Kim with attempted murder after he confessed to intending to kill Lee, police officer Soh Je-han said at a press briefing.

 Lee was seen in images and videos lying on the ground and bleeding from the neck after the attack.
 He remained conscious and was transferred to Pusan National University Hospital, Yonhap reported.